Symmetry-Aware Transformer Training for Automated Planning: Background

-\mypar{Transformer Architectures for Sequence Generation} Pure transformers~\cite{transformer} consist of an encoder and a decoder, both of which are stacks of multiple layers.
+\mypar{Transformer Architectures for Sequence Generation} Pure transformers~\cite{vaswani-et-al-nips2017} consist of an encoder and a decoder, each consisting of a stack of multiple layers.
 The input to each layer is a sequence of token embeddings, and the output is a sequence of hidden state vectors.
 Both types of layers consist of a multi-head attention (MHA) mechanism and a position-wise feed-forward network (MLP), with residual connections and optional layer normalization applied after each sub-layer.
 Multi-head attention and self-attention (A) are defined as

 where $W_O \in \mathbb{R}^{d\times d}$ is a learned projection combining the $L$ attention heads, and $|$ denotes concatenation. $Q, K, V \in \mathbb{R}^{N \times d}$ are the query, key, and value matrices, with $Q_i, K_i, V_i \in \mathbb{R}^{N \times d_k}$ the $i$-th head and $d_k = d / L$.